jbilbo/jbilbo.github.io/source/_posts/2015-05-19-testing-cors-with-rspec.md

   end
 end
 ```
-This is just standard options, tune it to your needs.
-Here we're allowing requests from any domain for the `get`, `post`, `patch` and `options` methods. `options` is special method used for [preflight](http://www.nczonline.net/blog/2010/05/25/cross-domain-ajax-with-cross-origin-resource-sharing/) requests.
+These are the common options, tune it to your needs.
+Here we're allowing requests from any domain for the `get`, `post`, `patch` and `options` methods. `options` is a special method used for [preflight](http://www.nczonline.net/blog/2010/05/25/cross-domain-ajax-with-cross-origin-resource-sharing/) requests.

 That's it. `CORS` is now active in this Rails app.
 Every time we send a request with the `CORS` headers, we'll receive the `CORS` response headers.